 Diagram 4 – May 5th SP Count, time-readings.

 In diagram 6, at 6am the sun is at 74˚ azimuth, 16˚ away from 7.5SP (pillar 19 centre at 90˚az relative position), there are 4mins per degree and so 16*4= 64mins.
 The Stonehenge design with Great Horseshoe offset, has therefore, reduced the effect of seasonal solar drift by 35mins for this hour as 64–35= 29.
 The Great Horseshoe achieves significant reduction in the perceived variation of the time during the summer because it is calibrated to the quarter dates nearest to summer solstice giving the monument a bias in favour of the summer half of year.
 The winter, then of course, is negatively affected.
 Where in the summer seasonal solar drift (SSD) is reduced by the Stonehenge design, in winter it is increased.
 However, this does not necessarily mean that the Stonehenge design conveys truer time in summer.
 The reasoning is due to the advanced knowledge of the sun and its seasonal movements across the sky owing to the architects of the monument.
 As previously stated, when considering SSD and taking the year as a whole, the morning and evening periods will always be the most discrepant with solar noon and solar midnight always more uniform.

 Diagram 9 – Winter Solstice, SP Count positions and times.

-Further reading: the paper can be finished in part 2 found on this site. the full text can be accessed here
+Further reading: the full text can be accessed here

 and downloaded here